 He is currently serving, as well, as the Secretary/Treasurer of the Instituto Internacional de Literatura Iberoamericana.
 At the Instituto he is editing a series of afro-related narratives and critical works, the Serie Malunga.
 Branche’s books to date include Colonialism and Race in Luso-Hispanic Literature (Missouri 2006), and The Poetics and Politics of Diaspora: Transatlantic Musings (Routledge 2014).

-Branche has also edited, most recently, Black Writing, Culture and the State in Latin America (Vanderbilt 2015), and other collections and journal articles.
-His current book project studies freedom narratives from the Caribbean, Latin America and Africa, before and after the attainment of Independence.
+Branche also edited, most recently Post/Colonialism and the Pursuit of Freedom in the Black Atlantic (Routledge 2018), and Black Writing, Culture and the State in Latin America, and other collections and journal articles.
+His current book projects study the necropolitics of slavery, and race in the imaginary of empire and its aftermath.

 - PhD, University of New Mexico